Music Festival, Part 2 - Musical Destination

 In the previous lab, we learned where to acquire data and how to perform a standardized quality assurance and quality control procedure.
 Now that we have the data, we will prepare it for analysis by projecting the data into the same projection and coordinate system.
 Once this is done, we will narrow down our choice of music festival locations using attribute selection methods and overlay operations.
 Our goal is to identify a festival site that is categorized as "Rural Residential", zoned as "U" or "unclassified", has a good access to roads and cell signal, but not encroaching on rivers or wetlands, and large enough for a good-sized crowd.

 - Use the " Project " tool to project data into the same spatial reference

 - Add tabular x y data and convert to a shapefile

-- Use basic vector analysis tools (Intersect, Buffer, Clip, Dissolve, Erase, Add Field, Field Properties, Select by Attribute, Boolean Operators, Select by Location (Spatial Selection), Field Calculator)
+- Use basic unary and overlay vector analysis tools (Intersect, Buffer, Clip, Dissolve, Erase, Add Field, Field Properties, Select by Attribute, Boolean Operators, Select by Location (Spatial Selection), Field Calculator)

 - Use Boolean operators to select features, create a new layer from selected features, and export selected features to a new shapefile

 - Create maps that convey results of spatial analysis

 A flowchart is an easy-to-understand diagram that gives you the gist of the project in a single glance.
 This is a very good way of communicating and documenting your project quick and clear, so that the analysis will more likely be understood and applied correctly and consistently.
 By focusing on the detail of an individual step, identifying the input(s), analysis tool(s), and output(s) and how the elements are linked to one another, you also benefit from the process of creating a flow chart itself.
 Below is a flowchart summarizing our project to achieve the goal mentioned above.